Moving-Castles/this-cursed-machine/packages/contracts/README.md

 # This Cursed Machine

-THIS CURSED MACHINE is a sci-fi body horror fulfilment center simulator.
+THIS CURSED MACHINE is a sci-fi body horror fulfilment centre simulator.
 Reverse engineer complex recipes and use your own body as a large scale production circuit.
-Build strange machines and connect them in intricate supply chains to fullfil orders more quickly than the other workers.
+Build strange machines and connect them in intricate supply chains to fulfil orders more quickly than the other workers.

 ## Concepts